SAFEHR-data/FlowEHR/README.md

 > Note: if you want to reference secrets in these files (i.e. a data source password), you can use the syntax: `${MY_SECRET}`.
 In the CICD workflow, matching GitHub secrets will be searched for and, if found, will replace these tokens before running deployment steps.

-3. Create the CI resources and service principal with required AAD permissions:

-    ```bash
-    make ci
-    ```

-    > _NOTE_: CI deployments require a service principal with access to deploy resources in the subscription.
-See `sp-flowehr-cicd-<naming-suffix>` in the [identities section](#identities) for the roles that are assigned to this.

-    Copy the outputted values to populate in step 5.

-4. Create a GitHub PAT (access token)
+3. Create a GitHub PAT (access token)

-    We require a GitHub [PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#fine-grained-personal-access-tokens) with scopes to clone any transform repositories defined in `config.infra-test.yaml` (or `config.yaml` if you haven't defined env-specific repositories), as well as permissions to deploy GitHub runners for executing CI deployments.
+    We require a GitHub [PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#fine-grained-personal-access-tokens) with scopes to clone any transform repositories defined in `config.infra-test.yaml` (or `config.yaml` if you haven't defined env-specific repositories).

     Follow the instructions [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#fine-grained-personal-access-tokens) to create a token, set a sensible expiration time (you'll need to manually repeat these steps to create a new one after expiry) and set the `Resource Owner` as the organisation containing your FlowEHR fork and any transform pipeline repositories.

     Then provide it repository access to either `All Repositories` (within that org), or `Selected Repositories` and ensure you select the FlowEHR fork as well as any transform repos that will be cloned during deployments.

     Finally, give it the following scopes:

-    `Organization Permissions`
-    - `Administration`: `Read and write` - required for GitHub Runner registration

     `Repository Permissions`
     - `Contents`: `Read-only` - required to clone transformation pipeline repos for deployment